Xun (Brian) Wu

 Product market competition and financial conservatism: A theoretical model and the case of Yanjing Brewing Corporation. (with Hanmei Chen and Wuxiang Zhu).
 2002.
 Journal of Economic Research (a leading economics journal in China), 52(8): 28-36.

-"Schumpeterian Competition, Inter-Organizational Learning, and the Dynamics of Spillover Pools" (with Gianluigi Giustiziero)
+"Schumpeterian Competition, Inter-Organizational Learning, and the Dynamics of Spillover Pools" (with Gianluigi Giustiziero).
+Invited for 2nd review at Organization Science.

 Abstract: This paper examines how knowledge stocks affect inter-organizational learning in Schumpeterian environments.
 We argue that the dual nature of knowledge stocks – learning and competition – leads to the dynamics of spillover pools, a construct often assumed to be exogenous in the literature.
 While knowledge stocks may increase incumbents’ learning ability, they also create competitive concerns for entrants, who constitute an important source of new ideas for the industry spillover pool.
 In response to competitive threats, entrants may choose different technological positions, thus reducing their technological proximity to incumbents and consequently diminishing the spillover pool accessible to incumbents.
 Overall, we enrich the inter-organizational learning literature by showing that high investment levels in knowledge stocks, which may facilitate learning by increasing absorptive capacity in a static environment, may have the opposite effect in a Schumpeterian setting.
 Our paper further contributes to the recent development of the duality tenet of the resource-based view of the firm by identifying competitive concerns as a strategic source of within-market firm heterogeneity.
 We find support for our theoretical arguments in the cardiovascular medical device industry.

-“A capabilities-based Perspective on Target Selection in Acquisitions” (with Aseem Kaul)
+“A capabilities-based Perspective on Target Selection in Acquisitions” (with Aseem Kaul).
+Invited for 2nd review at Strategic Management Journal.

 Abstract: This study examines the choice of acquisition targets by horizontal acquirers.
 Taking a capability-based perspective, we argue that acquirers prefer targets with different levels of capability in similar contexts or markets.
 Moreover, acquirers will seek to balance these dimensions, seeking targets with inferior capabilities in existing markets, but superior capabilities in new but related markets, especially when their own integration capabilities are weak.
 Results from an analysis of horizontal acquisitions in the Chinese brewing industry from 1998 to 2007 provide support for our theory.
 The paper contributes to the acquisition literature by providing a capability-based perspective on the factors that drive target selection by acquirers, highlighting the distinction between capability transfer and capability combination as sources of value in acquisitions, as well as the role of acquirer integration capabilities.